garganshu/github-assignee-updater/README.md

 ```

-Projects using Github Label Updater? 🚀
+Projects using Github Assignee Updater? 🚀
 ----

 ### `Frontier` - Your Front Seat to Crypto and DeFi (<a href="https://frontier.xyz/" target="_blank">frontier.xyz</a>)